By Tooth And Claw Dragons

 Their 'element', which normally cannot be classified by color due to its physical nature, displays a soft color glow given its Nether-touched affinities, seen only around the metals being manipulated.
 Most metal glows with chromatic colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple).
 Multicolor is possible where the element is two or more colors while pure white (very rare, attributed to light blood mixing due to Aether impurities) and black (limited to the purest of Aurata lineages) are extremely rare.

-Primordial; Nether: Phobia: Born from Nether, Phobia is the 'element' of sonic-based fear, which represents uneasiness and caution, anxiety and self-doubt.
+Primordial; Nether: Phobia: Born from Nether, Phobia is the 'element' of sonic-based fear.
 It can only be utilized as a breath weapon, as no sources exist to pull from.

-Primordial; Nether: Sanguia: Born from Nether, Sanguia is the 'element' of blood, which represents healing, vampirism, and the night.
+Primordial; Nether: Sanguia: Born from Nether, Sanguia is the 'element' of blood.
 It can only be manipulated from existing sources, and is never breathed.

 Their 'element', naturally scarlet, displays unusual colors given its Nether-touched nature - and unusually, their blood reflects this color in full.
 Blood manipulated from others will always be that individual's blood color, but any they utilize from themselves displays the following.
 The chromatic spectrum is the most common 'color' for blood, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Multicolor is possible where the element is two or more colors, as well as transparent or translucent, while pure white (very rare, and attributed to light blood mixing through Aether elements) and black (limited to the purest of Sanguia lineages) are extremely rare.

-Primordial; Nether: Toxina: Born from Nether, Toxina is the element of poison and venom, which represents corrosion, resiliency, and change.
+Primordial; Nether: Toxina: Born from Nether, Toxina is the element of poison and venom.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

 Their 'element', naturally translucent or dependent on ingredients, displays unusual colors given its Nether-touched nature.
 The chromatic spectrum is the most common 'color' for their poison, and displays a great variety of bright colors: reds (all hues from yellows and oranges to reds), green (all hues from lime to green and teal) and blue (all hues from cyan to blue and purple) though cool colors are much rarer.
 Multicolor is possible where the element is two or more colors, as well as transparent or translucent, while pure white (very rare, and attributed to light blood mixing through Aether elements) and black (limited to the purest of Toxina lineages) are extremely rare.

-Primordial; Nether: Umbra: Born from Nether, Umbra is the element of shadow, which represents subterfuge and concealment.
+Primordial; Nether: Umbra: Born from Nether, Umbra is the element of shadow.
 It can be both utilized as a breath weapon and manipulated from existing sources, or created upon command.

-Derivative; Neutral: Chrona: Derived from both Aether and Nether, Chrona is the 'element' of time, which represents balance, knowledge, and respect.
+Derivative; Neutral: Chrona: Derived from both Aether and Nether, Chrona is the 'element' of time.
 It is unable to be breathed and can only be manipulated, as time is inherently a fickle magic.

 Species Origin;